temporalio/cli/docs/operator/cluster.md

 Optional timeout for context of RPC call in seconds (default: 5)

 **--enable-connection**
-Enable cross cluster connection
+Enable cross-cluster connection.

 **--env**
 Env name to read the client environment variables from (default: default)

 **--frontend-address**
-Frontend address of the remote cluster
+Frontend address of the remote Cluster.

 **--grpc-meta**
 gRPC metadata to send with requests.
 Format: key=value.
 Use valid JSON formats for value